Ask a Question

 Riding: 5 - 6 hours

 This ranch is able to offer a lot of riding for those who wish to take part.
-At times you might be working with cattle, other times just relaxing on a ride across the prairie.
-All guests are welcome to participate in the work that needs to be done with the cattle and on the ranch.
+At times you might be riding with cattle, but for the most part, you will just relax on long rides across the prairie.
+All guests are welcome to participate in any ranch work that needs to be done, from checking the animals in the pastures to fixing fences.
 However, this is not a requirement and you can be as hands-on or hands-off as you wish.
 The amount and type of work required will vary across the year, with some weeks being busier than others.
-However, every day it will be necessary to check the cattle to ensure they are safe and well or move them if they require fresh grazing, so there is always plenty to be getting on with.
+However, every day it will be necessary to ride out and ensure the cattle and horses are safe or to check the boundary fences surrounding the property - there is always plenty of riding to be getting on with.

-For those interested in a real hands-on experience, then look out for the special events on the ranching calendar:
+For those interested in a more hands-on experience, then look out for the special events of the ranching calendar taking place in May, June and October.

 Day 8 - Saturday